5 ways to add function to your outdoor spaces

 5. Make space for what you love

-A small edibles garden, a place to play catch, an outdoor kitchen, a place to store bikes or kayaks.
-It doesn't have to be over the top to make space for the things you love to do.
+A small edibles garden, a place to play catch, an outdoor kitchen, a stock tank pool, a place to store bikes or kayaks.
+It doesn’t have to be over the top to make space for the things you love to do.